-r OIM I 0-14 X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended D ecember 31, 2010 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 1 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period fro Commission file num Boston Properties Lin nited Partnership (Exact name of registrant as spe · Delaware (State or other jurisdiction of incorporation or organization) 04-3372948 (L.R.S.
-Employer Identification Number) Prudential Center, 800 Boylston Street, Suite 1900 Boston, Massachusetts (Address of principal executive offices) 02199-8103 (Zip Code) Registrant's telephone number, includ Securities registered pursuant to Sec tion 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: U nits of Limited Partnership Interest (Title of Class) In ndicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No \boxtimes In ndicate by check mark if the registrant is not required to file reports pursuant to So ection 13 or Section 15(d) of the Act.
-Yes □ No ⊠ the prece ndicate by check mark whether the registrant (1) has filed all reports required to beding 12 months (or for such shorter period that the registrant was required to file .
-Yes \boxtimes No \square 1 1 submitte ndicate by check mark whether the registrant has submitted electronically and posed and posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chapter) oursed to submit and post such files).
-Yes \square No \square ndicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Ront's knowledge, in definitive proxy or information statements incorporated by refe ndicate by check mark whether the registrant is a large accelerated filer, an accelerons of "large accelerated filer," "accelerated filer" and "smaller reporting company Large accelerated filer $\hfill\square$ Accelerated filer $\hfill\square$ Non-accelerated filer oxtimes Smaller reporting company $oxtimes$ In ndicate by check mark whether the registrant is a shell company (as defined in Ru le 12b-2 of the Act).
-Yes □ No ⊠ Si ince no established market for common units of limited partnership of the registra nt exists, there is no market value for such units. incorpor Certain information contained in Boston Properties, Inc.'s Proxy Statement relating rated by reference in Items 10, 11, 12, 13 and 14 of Part III.
-Boston Properties, Inc. ssion not later than 120 days after the end of its fiscal year ended December 31, 20 . intends to file such Proxy Statement with the Securities and Exchange
+◯ ANNUAL REPORT PURSUANT TO SECTION 13 EXCHANGE ACT OF 1934 OR 15(d) OF THE SECURITIES For the fiscal year ended Decer mber 31, 2010 ☐ TRANSITION REPORT PURSUANT TO SECTIO EXCHANGE ACT OF 1934 N 13 OR 15(d) OF THE SECURITIES For the transition period from Commission file number to 1-13087 BOSTON PROPER (Exact name of registrant as specific Delaware 04-2473675 (State or other jurisdiction (I.R.S.
+Employer of incorporation or organization) Identification Number) Prudential Center, 800 Boylston Street, Suite 1900 Boston, Massachusetts 02199-8103 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including a Securities registered pursuant to Sect Title of each class Name of exchange on which registered Common Stock, par value \$.01 per share New York Stock Exchange Preferred Stock Purchase Rights Tow Tork Brock Exchange Securities registered pursuant to Section n 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, a Act.
+Yes \boxtimes No \square as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not required to file reports pursu Act.
+Yes \square No \boxtimes uant to Section 13 or Section 15(d) of the Indicate by check mark whether the registrant (1) has filed all reports requ Exchange Act of 1934 during the preceding 12 months (or for such shorter peri (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes od that the registrant was required to file such reports), and Indicate by check mark whether the registrant has submitted electronically Interactive Data File required to be submitted and posted pursuant to Rule 405 preceding 12 months (or for such shorter period that the registrant was required of Regulation S-T (§232.405 of this chapter) during the Indicate by check mark if disclosure of delinquent filers pursuant to Item 4 be contained, to the best of registrant's knowledge, in definitive proxy or inform this Form 10-K or any amendment to this Form 10-K. 405 of Regulation S-K is not contained herein, and will not Indicate by check mark whether the registrant is a large accelerated filer, a reporting company.
+See definitions of "large accelerated filer," "accelerated file Exchange Act.
+(Check one): er" and "smaller reporting company" in Rule 12b-2 of the Large accelerated filer Accelerated filer Non-accelerated Indicate by check mark whether the registrant is a shell company (as defin and in Rule 12b-2 of the Act).
+Yes \square No \boxtimes As of June 30, 2010, the aggregate market value of the 136,327,099 shares was \$9,725,575,243 based upon the last reported sale price of \$71.34 per share this computation, the Registrant has excluded the market value of all shares of officers and directors of the Registrant; such exclusion shall not be deemed to c the Registrant.) on the New York Stock Exchange on June 30, 2010.
+(For Common Stock reported as beneficially owned by executive As of February 18, 2011, there were 141,864,497 shares of Common Stock k outstanding.
+Certain information contained in the Registrant's Proxy Statement relating 2011 is incorporated by reference in Items 10, 11, 12, 13 and 14 of Part III.
+The Securities and Exchange Commission not later than 120 days after the end of its e Registrant intends to file such Proxy Statement with the